gerryw1389/gerryw1389.github.io/_posts/2020-04-25-use-log-analytics-with-azure-automation-for-alerts.md

    | project LocalTimestamp , RunbookName_s , ResultType
    ```

-   - NOTE: Change the `5h` to whatever time zone you are in, for me it is Central Time
+   - Change the `5h` to whatever time zone you are in, for me it is Central Time
    - Alert Logic: `Number of results`, `greater than`, `0`
    - Evaluation based on: Period in minutes `5`, Frequency in minutes `5`
    - Action Groups: 'email_automation_team'